A photo of myself and my ever-faithful companion, Doris the Jack Russell.

 Although the cottage is very old, the windows were even older because they were reclaimed when the property was originally built.
 It's possible that this stone could date back to the 1400s.

-For more on common mortar and lime pointing, click on the above link.
+For more on earth/lime mortar (common mortar) and lime pointing, click on the above link.

 Below: a before picture of inappropriate workmanship with cement and rotten quoins.